 If the principal, teacher, or course advisor does not know of any scholarship, they can still help you get one you find on your own.

 #4.
 Find scholarships that fit your Background.

-There are many scholarship available to help certain racial or ethnic minorities, the student with refugee status, belong from special countries, or student with military ties.
+There are many scholarships available to help certain racial or ethnic minorities, a student with refugee status, those belonging to special countries, or students with military ties.
 Think about your background and anything that can make you unique when you’re looking for scholarships.
 This can help improve your chances.